 Don was a founder of the SEFAM (Supporting Extended Family Members) program at the University of Washington, which pioneered services for fathers, siblings, and grandparents of children with special needs.

 As a sought-after speaker, Don has conducted hundreds of workshops on siblings, fathers, and grandparents of children with special needs and trainings on the Sibshop model throughout the United States, Canada, Ireland, Iceland, England, Italy, New Zealand, and Japan.
 (Learn more about the workshops Don is asked to conduct.)

-Don is the senior author or editor of six books:
+Don is the senior author or editor of seven books:

 - Sibshops: Workshops for brothers and sisters of children with special needs;